LattanzioB/CoastlineGenerator/README.md

       jupyter notebook **FILEPATH**

-Now you should be able to navigate through the notebook.
+Now you should be able to navigate through the notebook and look up for the rest of the instruccions inside it.